**COS 324: Introduction to Machine Learning**

 For detailed list of topics and assigned readings, see our [full schedule](./schedule.html).

-- **TA OHs:** For conceptual questions and assignment support
+- Problem solving sessions (Grad TAs): conceptual questions + assignment support

 ### Office hours calendar